wisskirchenj/maze-runner/README.md

 24.07.23 Stage 2 completed.
 Generate a random maze using Prim algorithm.

 25.07.23 Stage 3 completed.
 Main menu added to generate, save, load and display mazes.

+30.07.23 Final Stage 4 completed.
+Added solving functionality to find an escape through the maze.
+Own algorithm invented and implemented.